Bryan-2680/Cybersecurity-GRC-portfolio/projects/sql-analysis/log-analysis.md

 GROUP BY ip_address
 ORDER BY activity_count DESC;
 ```
+Explanation: aggregates activity by source IP to identify concentrated or anomalous origins.

+Illustrative result: a single unfamiliar IP generated a disproportionate volume of login activity, warranting a check of whether the source is an expected service/VPN or an anomalous external origin.

 ---

 ## 5. Key Findings
-- Repeated failed login attempts may indicate attempted credential compromise or brute force activity
+- High volumes of failed logins for a single account indicate likely credential compromise or brute-force activity.
-- Logins outside normal working hours may indicate compromised accounts or unauthorised access
+- Successful logins outside normal hours may indicate compromised accounts or unauthorised access.
-- Frequent access to sensitive data may indicate excessive permissions, poor access control, or potential misuse
+- Disproportionate access to sensitive data may indicate excessive permissions or misuse, and should trigger an access review.
-- Concentrated activity from specific IP addresses may warrant further review to determine whether access is expected or anomalous
+- Concentrated activity from a single IP may be benign (VPN/service) or anomalous, and needs context before escalation.

-These findings highlight the importance of strong authentication controls, effective monitoring, and regular access reviews.
+A recurring theme: raw indicators require baselining and context before they become findings — the value is in distinguishing genuine anomalies from normal behaviour.

 ---